 Some drugs can make you lose your appetite.
 Others will heighten your appetite.
 If a drug user experiences these variations frequently when they are drug-free, it may be a sign of addiction.

-The addiction programs at Crestview Recovery offer a number of ways for individuals to overcome their addiction near or around their home in Oregon.
-For example, we offer access to alcoholics anonymous programs and the original 12-Step program.
-These programs help individuals who are suffering from alcohol addiction undergo a real change in their lives by holding them accountable for their actions.
+The addiction treatment programs at Crestview Recovery offer a number of ways for individuals to overcome their addiction near or around their home in Oregon.
+For example, we offer access to alcoholics anonymous programs and the original 12-step recovery program.
+Programs like these help individuals who are suffering from alcoholism undergo a real change in their lives by holding them accountable for their actions.
 Additionally, engaging in a support group for addiction recovery helps our clients know that they are not alone.
 It also helps them make new friends and form new and healthy relationships during rehab.

 Residential Treatment for Addiction